johnfreed/signalmail/README.md

 # signalmail

-signalmail is a Python script adapted from signalbot using DBus but with a more specific focus: forwarding Signal messages via Email.
-It's relying on signal-cli (https://github.com/AsamK/signal-cli) in daemon mode to fetch the actual messages.
+signalmail is a Python script to forward Signal messages via Email.
+It relies on signal-cli (`https://github.com/AsamK/signal-cli`) running in daemon mode to fetch the actual messages.
 Configuration is done in by copying config_default.ini to $HOME/.local/share/signalmail/config.ini and modifying it.

 ## CLI arguments

-You may pass the following arguments to signalbot.py to overwrite defaults set in config.ini:
+You may pass the following arguments to `signalbot.py`:

 - `--no-sendmail` override config and do not send mail
 - `--debug` override config and switch on debug mode